MarioCarrion/todo-api-microservice-example/README.md

 ## Project Structure

-Talking specifically about microservices **only**, the structure I like to recommended is the following, everything using `<` and `>` depends on the domain being implemented and the bounded context being defined.
+Talking specifically about microservices **only**, the structure I like to recommend is the following, everything using `<` and `>` depends on the domain being implemented and the bounded context being defined.

-- [ ] `build/`: defines the code used for creating infrastructure.
+- [ ] `build/`: defines the code used for creating infrastructure as well as docker containers.
   - [ ] `<cloud-providers>/`: define concrete cloud provider.
   - [ ] `<executableN>/`: contains a Dockerfile used for building the binary.
 - [ ] `cmd/`